 The Chawan collection was inspired by the Japanese Chawan, used for matcha tea.
 I was so in love with the shape of the chawan, that it formed the base of the design of this whole collection.
 For these series I use different types of coloured claybodies.
 I do not glaze the outside of the pots, or only the rim.
 I emphasize the throwing lines in order to create extra shadow effects.
 The colour or the shine of the glazes creates a subtle contrast with the clay.
 The pigments in the clay also adjust the colour of the glazes, which creates unity between the inside and the outside of the pots.

 All my tableware is made to cherish on a daily bases.
 They fit perfectly in the palm of your hands and therefore have, besides one exception only, no handles.
-While they were thrown so thinly, all items are very light and elegant.
+Because the products are thrown so thinly, all items are very light and elegant.
 You can compare my work with high quality crystal.
-Because of the stoneware quality, everything is strong, dishwasher proof, oven and microwave proof.
+Because of the stoneware quality, everything is strong, dishwasher proof, oven- and microwaveproof.
 All glazes were tested on food safety.